Shaibal Gupta: Personal life and death

 Gupta was the son of social worker, medical practitioner and art historian Piyushendu Gupta.
 The family hailed from Begusarai in Bihar where his father had a medical practice before moving to Patna.

 Gupta was married and the couple had a daughter.
 He died from multiple organ failure on 28 January 2021 in Patna.
-He was aged 67.
+He was 67.
 He was cremated with full state honours at Gulbi Ghat in Patna on 29 January 2021.